Borchaly (carpet): History

-According to legend recounted by the art critic and carpet weaver Latif Kerimov, the current population of Borchaly, came from the large tribe Bozchalu, who lived in the region of the city of Sulduz in the Iranian Azerbaijan.
+According to legend recounted by the art critic and carpet weaver Latif Kerimov, the current population of Borchaly, came from the large tribe Bozchalu, who lived in the region of the city of Sulduz in Iranian Azerbaijan.
 By the order of the Safavid dynasty's rulers, this tribe was resettled to the north of Gazakh, on the territory of Georgia in Borchaly.
 The cotton districts were given to their disposal.
 This tribe is also called Garapapag.
 The name of the carpet weaving centre Popagly, located three kilometers from Gazakh and the carpet weaving zones Garayazy and Garachep, situated in the north of Gazakh, is associated with the name of this tribe.